List of caliphs: Almohad Caliphate (1145–1269)

+Hafsid Caliphate (1249–1574)

+The Hafsids claimed their descent from Rashidun caliph Omar.
+After the fall of Baghdad, Marinid sultan Abu Yusuf Yaqub and Sharif of Mecca Abu Numayy recognized the Hafsids in 1258 and 1259 respectively.

 Bornu and Songhai Empires (15th/16th century)

 Several rulers of West Africa adopted the title of Caliph.
 Mai Ali Ghaji ibn Dunama was the first ruler of Bornu Empire to assume the title.
 Askia Mohammad I of Songhai Empire also assumed the title around the same time.

 Indian caliphates (late medieval/early modern)

 Since the 12th century, despite the South Asian domination of numerous Muslim empires, kingdoms and sultanates, Islamic caliphates were not fully attempted to be established across the Indian subcontinent.
-However, under the sharia based reigns of Sunni emperors such as Alauddin Khalji, Mughal Empire's Aurangzeb, and Mysore's rulers Hyder Ali and Tipu Sultan, absolute forms of caliphates were clearly to have appeared.
+However, under the sharia based reigns of Sunni emperors such as Alauddin Khalji, Mughal Empire's Aurangzeb, and Mysore's rulers Hyder Ali and Tipu Sultan, absolute forms of caliphates clearly appeared.
 These largely impacted the French-Italian emperor Napoleone Bonaparte and soldiers of the British Empire.